Downtown Harrisburg, Pennsylvania: Demographics

-As of the 2000 census there were 1,999 people living in downtown.
-The racial makeup was 64.4% White, 27.9% African-American, 2.2% Asian and 4.5% were Hispanic or Latino of any race.
-The largest age group is those aged 25–34 at 19.1% of the population.
+From the 2020 census, the 2022 American Community Survey estimated that there were 2,637 people living downtown.

 Culture

 Restaurant Row

 North Second Street between Market and Forster is commonly referred to as "Restaurant Row" for its collection and variety of bars, restaurants, and nightlife.
 Mayor Stephen R. Reed's revival of the area during his tenure is commonly known as being the birth of "Restaurant Row" and it continues to be a large draw for nightlife in the region.
 It is also home to many events, such as the Ice & Fire Festival, the Saint Patrick's Day Parade, Restaurant Week, Holiday Parade, and "Saturday Nights in the City" outdoor dining, among others.
+During a typical summer night, the area sees an influx of 4,000 to 5,000 people.
 Because of such a large weekend draw, the City frequently employs Pennsylvania State Police mounted patrols for extra crowd control on weekend nights.